Number of Trump's extremist judges Collins has confirmed as of Jan. 16, 2019.

 THE CASE AGAINST COLLINS

 When Sen. Susan Collins (R) was elected to the U.S. Senate in 1996, she pledged to serve no more than two terms.
-She is expected to run for her fifth term in 2020.
+She has now announced that she will run for her fifth term in 2020.
+Our message to the senator: Your two terms are up.
 Sen. Collins’ votes and actions haven’t always represented her constituents’ wishes or best interests, especially over the past few years.
 To assist Mainers as they prepare for the 2020 Senate race, we created this resource highlighting Sen. Collins’ disappointing and increasingly partisan voting record.
 We also highlight the harmful actions taken by those Collins has confirmed to the judicial and executive branches.
 Because her vote helped put these individuals in positions of power, Collins shares the responsibility for the harm they cause.
 To understand Collins’ true place on the political spectrum, look at her votes and follow the money.

 » Click on the issue-specific tabs to find votes, action, and funding info.